Why does a narcissist have children?

 3. Painting themselves into victim mode, when the other parent will not let them see the child or, hero mode as they saved the child from the supposed ’crazy parent.’

-4. Creates, for a short time, a distance of brokenness within themselves, this can not last for them as they can not heal their inner selves.
+4. Creates, for a short time, a distance of brokenness within themselves, this can not last for them as they have not healed, their inner trauma.
+They just cause trauma to those around them.

 The narcissist that purposely wants to have children does not have a child, to make the child feel loved, safe or cherished.
 It’s always about the narcissist meeting their own needs.